-- AR 118.
-When determining the total of state aid or of financial assistance received from any government, the undertaking shall include the following: - (a) tax relief and tax credits; - (b) subsidies; - (c) funds received through the Just Transition Mechanism of the EU; - investment grants, research and development grants, and other relevant types of grants; - (e) awards; - (f) royalty holidays; - (g) financial assistance from Export Credit Agencies (ECAs); - (h) financial incentives; - (i) other financial benefits received or receivable from any government for any operation.
+- AR 106.AR 122.
+When determining the total of state aid or of financial assistance received from any government, the undertaking shall include the following: - (a) tax relief and tax credits; - (b) subsidies; - (c) funds received through the Just Transition Mechanism of the EU; - (d) investment grants, research and development grants, and other relevant types of grants; - (e) awards; - (f) royalty holidays; - (g) financial assistance from Export Credit Agencies (ECAs); - (h) financial incentives; - (i) other financial benefits received or receivable from any government for any operation.

-Appendix C: Application Requirements supporting the assessment of materiality of the information
+Appendix C: Application Requirements supporting the assessment of materiality of the information Appendix C: Materiality considerations